Imperial Computer Science Entry Requirements

 Firstly, it’s important to understand that Imperial doesn’t actually offer a standalone “Computer Science” degree as you would see at other universities.
 Instead, Imperial offers a wide range of “Computing” degrees.

-The courses are very similar to a standard Computer Science course, but Imperial’s wider range of options allows applicants to specialise at the application stage rather than partway through their course.
-The available Imperial Computing courses for undergraduates are:
+The courses are very similar to a standard Computer Science course, but Imperial’s wider range of options allows applicants to specialize early on in their studies.
+The available undergraduate Imperial Computing courses are:

-These degrees are all structured similarly from one another.
-They each run for four-years, with each degree teaching the same content in Years 1 and 2.
+These degrees are all structured similarly.
+All MEng degrees (integrated Master’s degree) run for four-years, with each degree teaching the same content in Years 1 and 2.
 In Years 3 and 4, compulsory modules are consistent between each course and different groups of optional modules are made available for each specialty.

 Other than Computing, Imperial offers a handful of adjacent degrees for those with slightly varying interests.
 Most notably is the Mathematics and Computer Science degree, which combines the two subjects into a single qualification.
-This can also be completed as a Bachelor’s or a Master’s degree,
+This can also be completed as a Bachelor’s or a Master’s degree and it is offered jointly by the Department of Computing and the Department of Mathematics.

-Get your dream offer from Imperial with support from UniAdmissions.
+Secure an Imperial Computing offer with expert support from UniAdmissions.

-Discover our Imperial Programme and click the button below to enrol and triple your chances of success.
+Discover our Imperial Computing Full-Blue Programme – click the button below to learn how we can quadruple your chances of success.

 Most Computing degrees have a similar application process, so let’s explore each step you’ll need to take to get your offer: